Haulotte HA16 RTJ Pro – a diesel boom lift built to perform

 When operating aerial platforms on construction sites, safety is obviously of paramount concern.

-Providing access equipment that operatives like to use, and which enhances their well being, is also an increasingly important consideration in the construction industry – as it supports productivity and employee retention.
+Providing access equipment that operatives like to use, which enhances their well being, is also an increasingly important consideration in the construction industry – as it supports productivity and employee retention.

 The Haulotte HA16 RTJ Pro has excellent horizontal outreach with a maximum working height of 16 metres.
-With its leading ability to cope with rough and uneven terrain, and some clever design features to support the construction process, ticks these boxes.
+With its leading ability to cope with rough uneven terrain, and some clever design features to support the construction process, it ticks these boxes.

-The single joystick allows the operator to hold on to the safety rail if necessary,to prevent slips and bumps over uneven ground.
+The single joystick allows the operator to hold on to the safety rail if necessary,to prevent slips bumps over uneven ground.

 Excellent all-round visibility helps the boom’s operator stay alert to all potential hazards.

-Four-wheel steering and an oscillating axle allows sure and precise movement of the boom lift across the ground.
+Four-wheel steering and an oscillating axle allows sure precise movement of the boom lift across the ground.